“My guess is that the time band is always there, but one can only glimpse it through the warp.”

 Barnabas can’t actually enter this second dimension, because of the Blinovitch Limitation Effect; all he can do is stand there and watch trailers for the upcoming storyline.
 But now, thanks to an unexpected crack in this crack in the universe, somebody chucks him a copy of the novelization.

 It’s called The Life and Death of Barnabas Collins, written by one William Hollingshead Loomis, which is probably a pseudonym for Gardner Fox, the man who writes the world.

 I don’t know if you’re familiar with the fantastic Mr. Fox, who wrote for DC Comics for more than thirty years.
-He created the Flash, Hawkman, Doctor Fate, the Justice Society of America and the Sandman, but not the one you’re thinking of.
+He created the Flash, Hawkman, Doctor Fate and the Justice Society of America.
+(He also created the Sandman, but not the one you’re thinking of.)
 All told, he wrote about 1,500 DC comic books from 1937 to 1968, and he was so prolific that there was even a fictional Gardner Fox, who wrote comic book stories from inside the comic books.